 Introduction

+ONE APPROACH Drug development in neurology has one of the highest rates of failure across medicine.

+One approach to reducing timelines for drug development in neurology is by truncating the drug development process.
+New drug are typically evaluated first in phase 1 trials for safety and dosage.
+Promising drug are then evaluated for evidence of efficacy- typically using surrogate endpoints and/or

-Drug development for neurologic conditions typically involves three sequential phases of clinical trials aimed at gaining FDA approval for new treatment options.
+for neurologic conditions typically involves three sequential phase s of clinical trials aimed at gaining FDA approval for new treatment options.
 Phase 1 (P1) trials are primarily focused on gathering pharmacological information.
 Next, phase 2 (P2) trials usually aim to understand safety, optimize dose/schedule, and begin to investigate efficacy.
-Together, P1 and P2 trials are called the “learn zone” of clinical research and support later trial designs.1 Finally, phase 3 (P3) trials focus on confirming efficacy and safety in large numbers of patients on the treatment for long periods of time.
+Together, P1 and P2 trials are called the “learn zone” of clinical research and support later trial designs.1 Finally, phase 3 (phase 3) trials focus on confirming efficacy and safety in large numbers of patients on the treatment for long periods of time.

-Throughout these phases, neurologic drug development suffers from a variety of challenges.
+Throughout these phase s, neurologic drug development suffers from a variety of challenges.
 For example, researchers have trouble ensuring that the drug is transported across the blood-brain barrier, often rely on endpoints that lack validation, and must navigate the long nature of the conditions and treatments.
 Therefore, investigational treatments for many neurologic conditions have a low chance of resulting in a new approval.2–45,67 The inadequate treatment landscape underlines the need for innovative modifications to the drug development process to get treatments to patients as quickly as possible.

-One method used by researchers to accelerate drug development is to initiate P3 trials without positive evidence from a P2 trial.
+One method used by researchers to accelerate drug development is to initiate phase 3 trials without positive evidence from a P2 trial.
 We call this strategy “P2 bypass.”8 This practice has been discussed in the literature,9,10 although it is unclear how prevalent it is in neurologic drug development.
-For example, some reviews have called it “rare,”11 while others mention that it is a strategy used by “many” sponsors.12 In cancer drug development, we found that nearly half of P3 trials investigating treatments for solid tumors bypassed P2.8
+For example, some reviews have called it “rare,”11 while others mention that it is a strategy used by “many” sponsors.12 In cancer drug development, we found that nearly half of phase 3 trials investigating treatments for solid tumors bypassed P2.8

-Relative to the traditional method of running P2 trials prior to P3, P2 bypass may accelerate drug development when P3 trial results turn out to be positive.
-However, many questions remain when a P3 trial is nonpositive after bypassing.
+Relative to the traditional method of running P2 trials prior to phase 3, P2 bypass may accelerate drug development when phase 3 trial results turn out to be positive.
+However, many questions remain when a phase 3 trial is nonpositive after bypassing.
 For example, researchers may be unclear as to whether the nonpositive result was due to the lack of optimization of the “intervention ensemble”- the collection of information about a treatment that make it effective5 - or because they were investigating a truly ineffective treatment.
-If the latter was true, P2 trials may have been able to indicate that the treatment was not likely to be effective earlier in the development process.14,1511,16 In addition, clinical equipoise may be threatened for a P3 trial designed with little prior evidence,13 as we found in our investigation of P2 bypass in oncologic drug development.8
+If the latter was true, P2 trials may have been able to indicate that the treatment was not likely to be effective earlier in the development process.14,1511,16 In addition, clinical equipoise may be threatened for a phase 3 trial designed with little prior evidence,13 as we found in our investigation of P2 bypass in oncologic drug development.8

-In what follows, we created a sample of P3 trials registered on ClinicalTrials.gov and estimated the prevalence of P2 bypassing in ten neurological conditions.
-Secondly, we investigated whether P3 trial positivity or termination rates were impacted by three types of P2 bypass.
-These results will help guide decision-making as to whether bypassing P2 trials is an effective method of developing treatments for patients with neurologic conditions.
+In what follows, we report the prevalence of P2 bypass for drug development in ten neurological conditions.
+Secondarily, we investigated the relationship between P2 bypass and phase 3 trial outcomes.

 Methods

-P3 Trial Sample
+Phase 3 Trial Sample